Extending the Range of Robust PCE Inflation Measures: Optimal Trimmed-Mean Measures

-Figure \ref{fig: Prediction_Level} also makes it clear that measures of trimmed mean inflation have a hard time tracking changes in future trend inflation, instead lagging its movements.
+\paragraph{Current vs future inflation} Finally, our analysis also shows that measures of trimmed mean inflation have a hard time tracking changes in future trend inflation, instead lagging its movements, as Figure \ref{fig: Prediction_Level} makes clear.
 This is particularly evident in the two instances of high inflation in the pre-1977 sample---that we added to the official series---and at the end of the sample, when inflation rises again.
 In fact, the predicted range for future trend inflation does not start increasing until inflation has already peaked.
-By contrast, the range of trimmed mean inflation is more informative about the behavior of current trend inflation and noticeably less variable than the headline PCE inflation series.
-These results suggest that trimmed mean measures are best used to understand the current inflation situation, with other methods such as those in \citet{Verbrugge2022} better suited for predicting future inflation.
+By contrast, the range of trimmed mean inflation measures is more informative about the behavior of current trend inflation.
+These results suggest that trimmed mean measures are best used to understand current inflation, with other methods such as those in \citet{Verbrugge2022} better suited for predicting future inflation.